mochoabuilds/-cognition-/README.md

 	* Sickness/Injury
 	* Etc.

-# CALCULATIONS
+# SPATIAL-TEMPORAL FUSION ARCHITECTURE

 * Through a combination of data collection and prep, existing computer vision research, off-the-shelf hardware  and human fine-tuning I develop computer vision applications for neighborhood shops.
-This section provides the technical contributions for models that take advantage of pre-training on converted ethnographic data and transfer this understanding of action classes to learning across different data sets (i.e. different neighborhood shop video streams).
+This section provides the technical contributions for fusing (2, spatial & temporal) VGG-16 models that take advantage of pre-training on converted ethnographic data and transfer this understanding of action classes to learning across different neighborhood shop video data streams.

+# WHERE TO FUSE THE 2 NETWORKS?

+# IMPLEMENTATION

+# 3D CONV FUSION KERNEL

+* Convolutional kernel is set up via identity matricies (i.e. sum fusion).
+This approach saves computational costs by using a much lower number of total parameters than other methods.

+# FINETUNING

+* Sample batches of data at each training cycle with jitter crops, horizontal flips, etc.

+# TESTING

-# PEOPLE/FOOTFALL COUNTER (PROOF-OF-CONCEPT)
+# EXPERIMENTS

+* Mean Classification Accuracy/Layers/Parameters across:
+	* Data Set 1
+	* Data Set 2
+	* Handcrafted Data Set

+# DISCUSSION & FUTURE RESEARCH

+* How could we empower guests to demand computer vision applications respect their privacy expectations?
+Could we underpin modern tools with a public log of all queries run on video stream data?
+* Teaching machines to NOT use guest biometrics as a condition of accepting payment under the Song Beverley Act of 1971
+* Better understanding the front-back orientation of human limbs due to clothing, lighting, background, optical interference
+* Bridging the edge-cloud barrier to lower server costs as real-time computer vision applications face a strict bandwidth-accuracy trade-off
+* Restructing code and making arrays more ergonomic
+* Determining the metrics that improve downstream performance
+* Better capturing the relationship between time and space
+* Motion stablization
+* Making up for the data set bias that leads to decreased generalization
+* Better understanding how social, economic and legal systems work together to achieve my research goals

+# APPENDIX A:  PROOF-OF-CONCEPT

-* Outline the area around multiple moving humans with a rectangle and count the number of humans inside a building at one time.
+* Outline area around multiple moving people with a rectangle and count the total number of people inside a building at one time.

 01 Installing Required Packages and Libraries
 * Python